Classic Spain and Portugal

 14

 Most of today is free to enjoy Lagos and its surrounds.
-At some point during the day (depending on availability) you’ll go on a boat tour around Algarve’s rocky cliffs.
-Explore the jagged, weathered rockface of Pinta da Piedade, full of arches, towers, grottoes and caves that have been eroded into this limestone coast.
-Your leader will let you know what time you set sail in advance so you can plan other activities around it.
-For the rest of the day, maybe take a stroll through the alleys of central Lagos, take a boat trip and look for the Algarve dolphins or pack a book and a towel and head to Praia do Porto de Mos and Camilo Beach.
+At some point during the day (depending on availability) you will enjoy an included boat tour around Algarve’s rocky cliffs.
+Explore the jagged, weathered rockface of Pinta da Piedade, full of arches, towers, grottoes and caves that have been eroded into this fabulous limestone coast.
+Your leader will inform you about the exact time in advance so you can plan other activities around that.
+For the rest of the day, perhaps pack a book and towel and head to the beach.
+The vast sands of Meia Praia stretch for over 4 km, and it is peppered with beach bars, cafes and sun lounges.
+Also, plenty of water sports are on offer in the summer.
+In addition, there are numerous boat trip options, focusing on birdwatching, fishing, or even spotting the Algarve dolphins.
+Praia do Porto de Mos and Camilo Beach are also good options, lovely water and sands surrounded by great rock formations.
+Take a stroll through the quaint alleys of central Lagos, or head down to the waterfront to watch the boats come in.
+Just ask your leader for any tips if you’re unsure.

 Included Activities: